-LED signal Explanation The green LED is flashing Waiting for feed-in conditions (two seconds on and The conditions for feed-in operation are not yet met.
-As soon as the two seconds off) conditions are met, the inverter will start feed-in operation.
-The green LED flashes Update of central processing unit quickly The central processing unit of the inverter is being updated.
+LED signal Explanation The green LED is flashing (two seconds on and two seconds off) Waiting for feed-in conditions The conditions for feed-in operation are not yet met.
+As soon as the conditions are met, the inverter will start feed-in operation.
+The green LED flashes quickly Update of central processing unit The central processing unit of the inverter is being updated.
 The green LED is glowing Feed-in operation The inverter feeds in with a power of at least 90%.

-LED signal Explanation The green LED is pulsing Feed-in operation The inverter is equipped with a dynamic power display via the green LED.
+The green LED is pulsing Feed-in operation The inverter is equipped with a dynamic power display via the green LED.
 Depending on the power, the green LED pulses fast or slow.
 If necessary, you can switch off the dynamic power display via the green LED.
 The green LED is off The inverter is not feeding into the utility grid.
-The red LED is glowing Event occurred If an event occurs, a distinct event message and the corresponding event number will be displayed in addition on the inverter user inter- face or in the communication product.
-The blue LED flashes slowly for approx. one minute Communication connection is being established The inverter is establishing a connection to a local network or is es- tablishing a direct connection to an end device via Ethernet (e.g. computer, tablet PC or smartphone).
+The red LED is glowing Event occurred If an event occurs, a distinct event message and the corresponding event number will be displayed in addition on the inverter user interface or in the communication product.
+The blue LED flashes slowly for approx. one minute Communication connection is being established The inverter is establishing a connection to a local network or is establishing a direct connection to an end device via Ethernet (e.g. computer, tablet PC or smartphone).
 The blue LED flashes quickly for approx. two minutes.
 WPS active The WPS function is active.
-The blue LED is glowing Communication active There is an active connection with a local network or there is a di- rect connection with an end device via Ethernet (e.g. computer, tablet PC or smartphone).
+The blue LED is glowing Communication active There is an active connection with a local network or there is a direct connection with an end device via Ethernet (e.g. computer, tablet PC or smartphone).